THE GREEN RUNNER ETHOS

 – If you genuinely need something, like a bag for your first ultra marathon or poles, can you borrow one until you know you’ll need one regularly?

 – If you need to buy one yourself, have you checked online for second-hand kit?
-There are lots of hardly-used pairs of shoes, bags and other kit on eBay, Gumtree and at ReRun Clothing.
+There are lots of hardly-used pairs of shoes, bags and other kit on eBay, Gumtree and at Preloved Sports CIC.

 For the kit you already own: